-The actual breeding and recording of Boerboels only began in the 1930s in South Africa.
+The actual breeding and recording of Boerboels only began in the 1980s in South Africa.
 A group of farmers who had bred boerboel type dogs on thier farms and kept breeding records, decided that the breed needed preserving.
 They undertook a tour of the country and selected dogs that met the criteria as Boerboels to form the foundation stock.
 These Boerboels were appraised against the ideal standard for the boerboel, as decided by the group.
 In 1983 the breed was formalised by the founding members of the South African Boerboel Breeders Association (SABT/SABBA).
-These dogs from the farms plus other dogs from around the country were selected to be part of the foundation of the breed.
-The first breed standard was written in 1987.
+These dogs from the farms plus other dogs from around the country were registered as the foundation of the breed.
+The first official breed standard was written in 1987.

 Today the Boerboel can be found all over the world and is highly sought after for its temperament and loyalty.
 A true family dog, they love children and enjoy being part of the family.
 A true Boerboel will defend its family and home with its life.